harshanth0112/personal_library/README.md

 ## 📡 API Endpoints

-All endpoints are served from the FastAPI backend.
+All endpoints are served from the Flask backend.

 ### Books CRUD